ProlificsPanther/DockerPanther/README.md

 [Docker Playlist](https://www.youtube.com/playlist?list=PLqs5lOxsEMidwKXCOec5d_f6UXsZtuYhf)

 # What this repository contains
 This repository contains one branch; docker-panther-trial which consists of a sample dockerfile from which you can run Panther Motif, Panther Character Mode or Panther Web inside a Docker Container.
 These docker instances of Panther are limited and do not contain all Panther features.
-You may request a 45 day license file from support@prolifics.com.
+Please request a 45 day license file from support@prolifics.com.

 # What this repository contains
 ![](BranchInfo.PNG)